 If you’re not satisfied with the first method, you can try the following one!

-Pour one tablespoon baking soda, one tablespoon vinegar, and one glass of water in your scratched non-stick pan.
+Pour one tablespoon of baking soda, one tablespoon of vinegar, and one glass of water into your scratched non-stick pan.
 Mix them properly.
 After that, put the pan on the stove on medium heat.
 Once it starts boiling, take the pan off the stove.

 Wait for a while until it becomes lukewarm.
 Then wash the pan gently with some soapy walker and a soft sponge.
 After that, dry the pan with a kitchen towel, then season it with any vegetable oil.

-This deep cleaning method will remove all the stains and food particles sticking to the pan and allow you to cook in the scratched pan without sticking to non-stick surfaces.
+This deep cleaning method will remove all the stains and food particles sticking to the pan and allow you to use scratched non-stick pan without sticking to its non-stick surfaces.